Embraer E-Jet family

-The Embraer E-Jet family is a series of four-abreast narrow-body short- to medium-range twin-engine jet airliners designed and produced by the Brazilian aerospace manufacturer Embraer.
+The Embraer E-Jet family is a series of four-abreast, narrow-body, short- to medium-range, twin-engined jet airliners designed and produced by Brazilian aerospace manufacturer Embraer.

-The E-Jet was designed as a complement to the preceding ERJ family, Embraer's first jet-powered regional jet; designed to carry between 66 and 124 passengers, it was larger than any prior aircraft built by the company.
-The project's existence was revealed in early 1997, and was formally introduced at the Paris Air Show two years later.
-On 19 February 2002, the first prototype E-Jet conducted its maiden flight; later that year, quantity production of the type commenced.
-In early March 2004, the first E170 deliveries were made to LOT Polish Airlines.
+The E-Jet was designed to complement Embraer’s earlier ERJ family, the company’s first jet-powered regional aircraft.
+With a capacity of 66 to 124 passengers, the E-Jets were significantly larger than any aircraft Embraer had developed before that time.
+The project was unveiled in early 1997 and formally introduced at the 1999 Paris Air Show.
+On 19 February 2002, the first E-Jet prototype completed its maiden flight, and production began later that year.

+The first E170 was delivered to LOT Polish Airlines on 17 March 2004.
+Initial rollout issues were quickly overcome, and Embraer rapidly expanded product support for better global coverage.
+Larger variants, the E190 and E195, entered service later in 2004, while a stretched version of the E170, the E175, was introduced in mid-2005.